agbld/EfficientAD/README.md

 Huge thanks to the authors of both the paper and the unofficial implementation.
 This is a forked version with some modification for custom datasetsee.
 See here for the original unofficial implementation: https://github.com/nelson1425/EfficientAD.git

+Please note that EfficientAD is a fully UNSUPERVISED learning approach that requires NO ANNOTATIONS.
+In the current setting, the model is trained using only HALF of the normal samples (and ZERO abnormal samples) and can be trained in UNDER 2 MINUTES on an RTX 4090.

 ## Quick Start:

 Prepare dataset: